codatio/codat-docs/docs/usecases/bank-feeds.md

 QuickBooks Online bank feeds must be enabled by Intuit before the solution can go into production.
 The process is as below:

-1. AmEx requests Codat to enable bank feeds: provides name that will appear in the QBO connection journey
+1. client requests Codat to enable bank feeds: provides name that will appear in the QBO connection journey
-2. Codat makes request to Intuit on AmEx’s behalf to enable bank feeds
+2. Codat makes request to Intuit on client’s behalf to enable bank feeds
-3. Intuit approves AmEx to appear in the QBO bank selection screen.
+3. Intuit approves client to appear in the QBO bank selection screen.

 Note: _This step from Intuit is subject to approval; it is unlikely that Intuit will reject a client building via Codat._